 - Privacy including the CCPA, the CPRA, GDPR and website privacy policies

-In this article, we will cover the first three topics, and we will address the remaining topics in future articles.
+In this article, we will cover the first three topics, you can find more about compliance with the ADA here, and we will address the remaining topics in future articles.

 No matter how simple or complex, websites consist of content like words, photographs, graphics, videos, and audio that are often subject to copyright protection.
 Many websites also include and display third-party content – sometimes unknowingly.
 Without the appropriate licenses to display that third-party content, you can be subject to copyright infringement claims which can be costly and time consuming.